stimm-ai/stimm/docs/developer/sip-integration.md

 - **“No agent spawned”**: Check that `ENABLE_SIP_BRIDGE=true` and that there is at least one agent in the database.
 - **“Call rejected”**: Verify that the SIP trunk is correctly configured and that the caller’s IP is allowed.
-- **“One‑way audio”**: Ensure your network allows bidirectional UDP traffic on the RTP ports (50000‑60000 by default).
+- **“One-way audio”**: Ensure your network allows bidirectional UDP traffic on the RTP ports (50000-60000 by default).
-- **“High latency”**: Consider using a media server closer to the caller or enabling OPUS low‑bitrate codec.
+- **“High latency”**: Consider using a media server closer to the caller or enabling OPUS low-bitrate codec.

 ## Next Steps

-- Learn about [Managing Agents](managing‑agents.md) to create specialized agents for phone support.
+- Learn about [Managing Agents](../usage/managing-agents.md) to create specialized agents for phone support.
-- Explore the [Architecture](../developer‑guide/architecture‑overview.md) to understand how SIP fits into the overall system.
+- Explore the [Architecture](architecture-overview.md) to understand how SIP fits into the overall system.
 - Read the [LiveKit SIP documentation](https://docs.livekit.io/guides/sip) for advanced telephony features.